freeCodeCamp/CurriculumExpansion/fullstack-cert/typescript-projects/interface-and-types-lab/user-stories.md

 # User Stories
+In this lab, you will build a MotoShop - electronic motorcycle market.

 1. Start by defining the `Category` type.
 It should recieve only `Sport`, `Crusier` , `Touring`, `Dirt`, `Adventure`, `Naked`, `Electric` values (use type narrowing).
 2. Create `Motorcycle` interface.
 At this interface, several additional properties need to be defined: `id`, `name`, `manufactorer`, `category`, `price`, `image_url`, `description`, `year`, `engine_cc`, `created_at`.